FusionAuth/fusionauth-astro-components/README.md

 <RemoteCode lang="json" url="https://example.com/file.json"/>
 ```

-This is equivalent of rendering a `<Code lang="json" code="..." />` with the contents of that JSON file.
+This is equivalent to rendering a `<Code lang="json" code="..." />` with the contents of that JSON file.

 ### Props